rancher/docs/content/rke/latest/en/etcd-snapshots/restoring-from-backup/_index.md

 {{% tabs %}}
 {{% tab "RKE v0.2.0+"%}}

-If there is a disaster with your Kubernetes cluster, you can use `rke etcd snapshot-restore` to recover your etcd.
+If there is a disaster with your Kubernetes cluster,you can use `rke etcd snapshot-restore` to recover your etcd.
 This command reverts the etcd to a specific snapshot.
 The following actions are included in the command:

-- Removes the old `etcd` container
+- Syncs the snapshot or downloads the snapshot from S3, if necessary.
+- Checks snapshot checksum across etcd nodes to make sure they are identical.
-- Deletes your current `etcd` cluster (runs `rke remove` to clean old data)
+- Deletes your current cluster (runs `rke remove` to clean old data).
+This removes the entire Kubernetes cluster, not just the etcd cluster.
-- Syncs the snapshot or downloads the snapshot from s3
+- Rebuilds the etcd cluster from the chosen snapshot.
-- Creates a new `etcd` cluster using the snapshot that you have chosen (triggers `rke up`)
+- Creates a new cluster (triggers `rke up`).
+- Restarts cluster system pods.

->**Warning:** You should back up any important data in your cluster before running `rke etcd snapshot-restore` because the command deletes your current etcd cluster and replaces it with a new one.
+>**Warning:** You should back up any important data in your cluster before running `rke etcd snapshot-restore` because the command deletes your current Kubernetes cluster and replaces it with a new one.

 The snapshot used to restore your etcd cluster can either be stored locally in `/opt/rke/etcd-snapshots` or from a S3 compatible backend.